yilangpeng/image-clustering/README.md

 - Fig 4 (bag of visual words)
 - FigB5 (resnet)

-# Study 2
+# Study 2A
-## A feature extraction.py
+## A1/2/3 feature extraction.py
 For each image, this script extracts features from a pre-trained model and saves features in the "img exfeature" folder.
-If you want to use the hybrid model, please download the model from this [link](https://github.com/GKalliatakis/Keras-VGG16-places365) and place all the relevant scripts in the same folder.
-The script can also extract features from VGG16 model provided in the Keras package.
+If you want to use the places365 model, please download the model from this [link](https://github.com/GKalliatakis/Keras-VGG16-places365) and place all the relevant scripts in the same folder.

 ## B combine features.py
 This script combines all the features into one file.